PANDARI-YADAV/PANDARI-YADAV/README.md

 actionable security reports through REST API integration
 - 🔹 **Job Application** – Implemented a robust backend system using Spring Boot and Spring Data JPA to perform full CRUD operations on job listings, including create, update, delete, and keyword-based search functionality.
 • Integrated PostgreSQL as the database layer and designed RESTful APIs using @RestController, enabling smooth data interaction and consumption from the React frontend.
-- 🔹 **Wanderlust** – Developed an airline management app with flight scheduling, booking, passenger management, dynamic pricing, boarding pass generation, and a MySQL database for real-time operations.
+- 🔹 **Airlines Management System** – Developed an airline management app with flight scheduling, booking, passenger management, dynamic pricing, boarding pass generation, and a MySQL database for real-time operations.